Ukulele Buyer’s Guide

 Congrats on choosing an instrument that is easy to shop for, affordable, and super fun to play.

-Are you ready to start your ukulele lessons in the Boise, Idaho area and need an instrument?
+Are you ready to start your ukulele lessons in Boise, Idaho and need an instrument?
 Or maybe you are looking to add a new instrument to your music corner, or give a ukulele as a gift.

 No matter the reason, we think adding more music into your life is always a good thing, and we’re happy to help you find the perfect instrument!
 Read on for our curated list of ukulele recommendations.*